SAP-samples/ui5-cap-event-app/README.md

 |:---------------------------|
 | The SAPUI5 type definitions are loaded as dev dependency [from npm package `@sapui5/types`](https://www.npmjs.com/package/@sapui5/types).
 The OpenUI5 types are available as [`@openui5/types`](https://www.npmjs.com/package/@openui5/types) and [ `@types/openui5`](https://www.npmjs.com/package/@types/openui5).
 You can inspect the \*.d.ts files in the `node_modules/@sapui5/types/types` directory after installing the dependencies with the `yarn` command.<br/>
  The file [packages/ui-form/tsconfig.json](packages/ui-form/tsconfig.json) contains the configuration for the TypeScript compilation, including a reference to these \*.d.ts files in its `"typeRoots"` section.<br/>
- Normally, the UI5 JavaScript files (controllers, Component.js etc.) would reside in the `webapp` folder.
-Now they are in the [packages/ui-form/src](packages/ui-form/src) folder and the TypeScript compilation will create the `webapp` folder and place all output there. <br/>
  In addition to the TypeScript compilation, there is also a conversion from the ES6 module and class syntax used in the source files to the classic UI5 module loading and class definition syntax (`sap.ui.define(...)` and `superClass.extend(...)`).
-This conversion is using the [babel-plugin-transform-modules-ui5](https://github.com/r-murphy/babel-plugin-transform-modules-ui5) project from Ryan Murphy. <br/>
+This conversion is using the [babel-plugin-transform-modules-ui5](https://www.npmjs.com/package/babel-plugin-transform-modules-ui5) package.<br/>
- Both, the TypeScript compilation and the ES6 syntax transformation, are executed by Babel, as configured in the file [packages/ui-form/.babelrc.json](packages/ui-form/.babelrc.json)<br/>
+ Both, the TypeScript compilation and the ES6 syntax transformation, are executed under the hood within the UI5 build and the UI5 dev server by [ui5-tooling-transpile](https://www.npmjs.com/package/ui5-tooling-transpile). |
- This combined transformation is triggered by the `build:ts` and `watch:ts` scripts in [packages/ui-form/package.json](packages/ui-form/package.json#L9) |

 ## Description